SorinaHamidifar/titan-forge/README.md

 # ================================
-# Project: Timeless Code Space of the project
+# Project: Timeless Code Space of
 # Description:
 # A powerful space for crafting and refining code.
 # Dedicated to experimenting with ideas, building resilient solutions,